 With this ML-powered catalyst cookbook under their belts, the researchers are now working on applying their model to discover next-generation WGS catalysts that stay effective even at low reaction temperatures, which could benefit many industries with stakes in fuel cell technology.

 Again, getting the ingredients right is part of the challenge; the current training dataset for their model has limited experimental data on low-temperature reactions, said Chattoraj.
-“Overcoming this would require more data accumulation and better understandings of how catalyst properties affect CO conversion, which will take knowledge-sharing efforts among different research domains.”
+“Overcoming this would require more data and a better understanding of how catalyst properties affect CO conversion, which will only be possible if knowledge is shared across different research domains."

 The A*STAR-affiliated researchers contributing to this research are from the Institute of High Performance Computing (IHPC) and the Institute of Sustainability for Chemical, Energy and Environment (ISCE2).